appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/azure-board.md

 ### Prerequisites

-There is no mandatory sequence for the use of this component.
+There are no prerequisites required before using the **Azure Boards** step.
 It depends on your business decision which step to use before or after in your workflow.

 :::caution